byu-oit/frontend-template-nuxt/README.md

         client_id = "<WSO2_CLIENT_ID>"
         callback_url = "<WSO2_CALLBACK_URL>"
         ```
+    2) Update the TODO items in `/terraform/dev/setup/setup-dev.tf` and `/terraform/dev/setup/setup-prd.tf`
-    2) Run terraform to setup the DEV environment
+    3) Run terraform to setup the DEV environment
         1) Run `awslogin` and login to the dev account you want to deploy to.
         2) Run setup which uploads SSM parameters:
             ```bash